The journal does not have article processing charges, neither article submission charges.

 All prepared manuscripts should be submitted to the following E-mail address: firstname.lastname@example.org

-All manuscripts should be submitted together with a cover letter attached as a separate file.
+All manuscripts should be submitted together with a cover letter and an open access license attached as separate files.

 Acta Biologica Marisiensis do not support pushing important results and information into supplementary sections.
 However, data that are not of primary importance to the text, or which cannot be included in the article because it is too large can be sent via E-mail (email@example.com) and will be displayed online along with the published article.